When your vision is clear, plans are developing, and members and your community partners are preparing, you must align your resources.

 Raise the highest dollar amount possible by ensuring that members stay focused on the goal for the full three-year giving period.

-Each campaign is designed for your ministry members' unique circumstances and is based on God's Word.
-Our consultants will design a program that is Christ-centered Gospel-motivated and theologically sound.
+Each campaign is designed for your ministry's unique circumstances and is based on God's Word.
+Our consultants will design a program that is Christ-centered, Gospel-motivated and theologically sound.
 We serve the LCMS exclusively because we know you — we are you.